The 20 Best Fine Dining Restaurants In Budapest

 Spago's eclectic menu features everything from foie gras to homemade pastas, fancy steaks, and Hungarian classics (goulash soup, mangalica pork, somlói galuska).
 The core menu is complemented by Mr. Puck's famous creations, including the smoked-salmon pizza.
 Máté Horváth, one of Hungary's leading sommeliers, oversees the wine program, which comprises both Hungarian and international options.
 In the warmer months, be sure to ask for a table on the outdoor terrace.
 With mains ranging €25-35, Spago is a special-occasion restaurant.

-The wine list features both top Hungarian producers like Szepsy, Oremus, and Sauska, and also less-known family winemakers like Szóló and Tomcsányi that specialize in natural wines.
-The service team is friendly and informed and one of the best I've experienced in Budapest.
+The wine list features both top Hungarian producers like Oremus, and Sauska, and also less-known family winemakers like Szóló and Tomcsányi that specialize in natural wines.
+The service team is friendly and informed.

 In 2010, Costes Ráday was the first restaurant in Hungary to earn a Michelin star.
-The exquisite six-course tasting menu of head-chef Levente Koppány is inspired from near and far and includes a couple of memorable dishes.
-One of them is the slices of celery root molded in the shape of a ravioli and filled with a flavorful spread of stracciatella cheese and smoked eggplant.
+Since then, many chefs have come and gone, and many fine dining places have sprouted in Budapest.
+Costes's current conceit is a hard-to-define collection of seven courses inspired by the techniques of French fine dining traditions.
+Slices of celery root molded in the shape of a ravioli and filled with a flavorful spread of stracciatella cheese and smoked eggplant.
 Each crunchy bite calls for another.
-Also delicious is the bite of beef tongue with a flavor-rich side of sliced pear, creamy parnsip, and hazelnuts with a savory Hungarian kadarka (if you opt in for the wine pairing), and the tender venison loin with earthy beets.
+Soft beef tongue with a playful side of sliced pear, creamy parsnip, and hazelnuts.
+Tender venison loin with earthy beets.

-Nonetheless, one feels that more than a dozen years after its opening, Costes could use a revamp, both the austere interior and the unfocused culinary direction.
+Still, on my most recent visit I felt that more than a dozen years after its opening, Costes is due for a revamp, both its austere interior and unfocused culinary direction.
+Fine dining has evolved in welcome ways that Costes has not (for example in having service teams that are more casual but better informed than in the past).
 Note that Costes Ráday has a sister location in downtown (Costes Downtown), also fine dining, but with a more casual air.

 MÁK Bistro is a fine dining restaurant in Budapest finding inspiration in New Nordic cuisine.
 Accordingly, head chef János Mizsei, who trained in Denmark and Sweden, serves up bright-tasting and long-fermented flavors from seemingly everyday ingredients.
 The dishes are heavy on vegetables and fish, both of them prepared in light sauces.
 The interior shows obvious Scandinavian inspirations: the bare, exposed brick dining rooms have sleek wooden tables stripped of tableclothes.